Davidoh11/mysoftware/README.md

-this is a new repo triggred for Jnekins job new commit
+this is a new repo trigger  Jenkins by commit